 Ideology or scientific hypothesis?

-People who need a simple, not to say dumbed-down, approach to the concepts of sex and gender are referred to a comic book-style creation, The Gender Book, of which one reviewer on Amazon says: ‘The premise that everyone has a gender identity is a belief as part of an ideology, not a scientific hypothesis.’
+People who need a simple, not to say dumbed-down, approach to the concepts of sex and gender are referred to a comic book-style creation, The Gender Book by Mel Reiff Hill and two other people, of which one reviewer on Amazon says: ‘The premise that everyone has a gender identity is a belief as part of an ideology, not a scientific hypothesis.’

 Nonetheless, the Policy Statement seems to be based on the assumption that transgenderism and gender diversity are entities that exist in nature rather than being abstractions thought up by the writers of scholarly papers.
 This is in spite of the definition that ‘Gender identity is one’s deep internal sense (the words ‘deep’ and ‘internal’ are redundant) of who one is.’
 In other words, it’s a feeling.